github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 A future compute provider must add a typed external namespace and provider leaf, multi-runner normalization and routing, a provider-specific `trust-policy` submodule, runner-config dispatch, and an integration that returns the same nested environment-variable, policy, and resource contract before it can be selected in Terraform.
 Today the typed schema exposes only `aws.ec2`, so unsupported namespace or provider attributes fail input-schema validation.
 When another implemented leaf is added, the exact-one selection preconditions will reject runner configs that populate more than one supported compute provider.

-A future orchestration provider must add a typed global-default block where shared settings are needed, a typed per-runner-config selector block, runner-config dispatch, a capability adapter for each supported compute provider, provider-grouped outputs, and focused routing and coexistence tests.
-Once a second typed orchestration provider exists, validation must also reject a runner config that selects more than one provider.
+An additional orchestration provider must add a typed global block where shared settings are needed, a typed per-runner selector block, runner-config selection behavior, capability support from each compatible compute provider, grouped outputs, and focused routing and coexistence tests.
+The existing exact-one validation automatically rejects any runner config that selects more than one supported orchestration provider.